 It might be that you woke up with a stiff neck.
-Or you had a couple of stressful days that resulted in your neck muscles becoming tired and strained.
+Or you had a couple of stressful days.
 Those symptoms usually pass after a few days and can be successfully eased with simple exercise routines and proper sleep.
-Combine it with a chiropractic treatment and you’ll ease the pain immediately.

 But what about the big warning signs that it’s time to visit your Chiropractor for neck pain?